google/WebFundamentals/src/content/en/updates/2017/10/animated-blur.md

 the total desired duration.
 Visually, this looks very similar to a real, animated blur.

-In our experiments increasing the blur radius exponentially per stage yielded the best visual results.
-Example: If we have four blur stages we'd apply `filter: blur(2^n)` to each stage, i.e. stage 0: 1px, stage 1: 2px, stage 2: 4px and stage 3: 8px.
+In our experiments, increasing the blur radius exponentially per stage yielded the best visual results.
+Example: If we have four blur stages, we'd apply `filter: blur(2^n)` to each stage, i.e. stage 0: 1px, stage 1: 2px, stage 2: 4px and stage 3: 8px.
 If we force each of these blurred copies onto their own layer (called "promoting") using `will-change: transform`, changing opacity on these